Sheri Sam: Later life

-Sam served as the Assistant Coach of Women’s Basketball for Eastern Illinois University from 2013-2017.
-From 2017 to 2019 she was Director of Athletics, Advancement Officer, for Mercy High School in San Francisco, and from 2019 to 2020 Director of Athletics for Athletic Advancement at the Bay School of San Francisco.
+Sam served as the assistant coach of women's basketball for Eastern Illinois University from 2013 to 2017.
+From 2017 to 2019 she was director of athletics, advancement officer, for Mercy High School in San Francisco, and from 2019 to 2020 director of athletics for athletic advancement at the Bay School of San Francisco.

-In September 2020 Sam was named the Managing Director of the Northern California PGA Foundation.
+In September 2020 Sam was named the managing director of the Northern California PGA Foundation.